phpearth/docs/introduction/books.md

 ---
-title: "Which books would you suggest me for learning PHP?"
+title: "Which Books are recommended for Learning PHP?"
-updated: "November 12, 2015"
+updated: "September 28, 2016"
 permalink: "/faq/which-books-for-php/"
 ---

 There are many books available for learning PHP.
-But lots of them can get quickly oudated.
+But lots of them can get quickly outdated.
 Here is a quick list of PHP books you should look into when learning PHP or extending your knowledge.
 Also keep in mind that writing a very good programming book can take several thousand hours so supporting their authors is nice way of saying thank you.

-## Free PHP books
+## Free PHP Books

 * [Official PHP manual](http://php.net/download-docs.php) - Offical PHP manual is available also for offline usage.
 * [PHP: The Right Way](http://phptherightway.com) - An easy-to-read, quick reference for PHP best practices, accepted coding standards, and links to authoritative PHP tutorials around the Web.
 PHP: The Right Way is also available as a PDF book.